Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: tracts

 If $H\neq \HH$, then we say that $F$ has bounded decorations if $\mu \circ F$ has bounded decorations, where $\mu\colon H\to \HH$ is a conformal isomorphism that commutes with translation by $2\pi i$. \end{defn} \begin{remark}[Remark 1] Let $f\in\B$, and let $F$ be a logarithmic transform of $f$.
 Then $f$ has bounded slope, as defined in the Introduction, if and only if $F$ has bounded slope in the sense defined here (and vice versa).
 Indeed, both conditions are equivalent to saying that some tract of $F$~-- and hence all tracts of $F$~-- eventually lie within some fixed sector around the positive real axis, of opening angle less than $\pi$. \end{remark} \begin{remark}[Remark 2] For a fixed tract $T$, it is easy to see that the condition~\eqref{eqn:boundeddecorations} is preserved under post-composition of $F$ with an affine automorphism of $\HH$, allowing for a change of the constant $K$; see also Proposition \ref{prop:decorations} below.
 Hence it makes sense to say that a logarithmic tract $T$ itself has \emph{bounded decorations} if~\eqref{eqn:boundeddecorations} is satisfied for some conformal isomorphism $F\colon T\to\HH$ with $F(\infty)=\infty$.
 If $F\in\BlogP$ has only finitely many tracts, up to translations from $2\pi i\Z$, then $F$ has bounded decorations if and only if all tracts of $F$ do. \end{remark} \begin{rmk}[Bounded slope and decorations preserved under approximation] Suppose that the entire function $f$ is obtained from $G\in\BlogP$ via Theorem~\ref{thm:realization}.
 We claim that this can be done in such a way that, if $G$ has bounded slope, so does $f$, and if $G$ has bounded decorations, then so does any logarithmic transform $F$ of $f$.

-Indeed, for the first part of Theorem~\ref{thm:realization} (where the function $f$ belongs to the Eremenko-Lyubich class), by \cite{bishopclassBmodels}, the maps $F$ and $G$ are \emph{quasiconformally equivalent} in the sense of \cite{boettcher}, and it follows from \cite[Proof~of~Lemma~2.6]{boettcher} that the bounded-slope and the bounded-decorations conditions are each preserved under quasiconformal equivalence.
+Indeed, for the first part of Theorem~\ref{thm:realization} (where the function $f$ belongs to the Eremenko--Lyubich class), by \cite{bishopclassBmodels}, the maps $F$ and $G$ are \emph{quasiconformally equivalent} in the sense of \cite{boettcher}, and it follows from \cite[Proof~of~Lemma~2.6]{boettcher} that the bounded-slope and the bounded-decorations conditions are each preserved under quasiconformal equivalence.

 For the second part of Theorem~\ref{thm:realization}, the logarithmic transform $F$ of the function $f$ as constructed in~\cite{bishopclassSmodels} does not satisfy the bounded-decorations condition in general.
 Indeed, $F$ has a number of ``additional'' tracts (not arising from tracts of $G$), and these need not have bounded decorations (see \cite[Figure~10]{bishopclassSmodels}).